-We’ve all heard that using our air-conditioner in winter = hefty bills.
-But what if we told you that this is just a common misconception and that you can turn up the heat without worrying about surprise bills?
-Sounds good, doesn’t it?
+We’ve all heard that using our air conditioner in winter usually results in a hefty bill.
+However, what if we told you that this is just a common misconception and that you can turn up the heat without worrying about a huge power bill come spring?

 |Room Size||Heater Types||Energy Star Rating||Annual Energy Cost|